10 PR campaign examples

 During a PR campaign, actions are planned so the brand can get publicity over a set period.

 While considering building a PR campaign for your brand, it is essential to note that the main goal is not to ask users for something, such as clicking on a link, creating an account, or purchasing a product.
-Instead, PR campaigns are created to generate dialogue on a topic that is of interest to the organization.
-It may be to help consumers learn more about a specific business or generate media attention about an activity.
+Instead, PR campaigns are created to generate dialogue on a topic that interests the organization.
+It may help consumers learn more about a specific business or generate media attention about an activity.

 Why Is PR Important?